Vovaman/start_ESP32_with_micropython/README.md

 **Our goal** is to run project on controller to understand all the process.

-**Why micropython?** All other referenced above projects are in Python.
-So, this is why micropython is the better choice.

 ## For whom
 Firstly, for myself to not forget all the sequence.